LSSTDESC/dia_pipe/README.rst

  * Association of the DIASources into DIAObjects
  * Running forced photometry at the positions of the DIAObjects on all visits

-It needs to define additional datasets for each camera, so we use a modified version of obs_lsstCam.
-The branch is

 Creating difference images and catalogs
 ---------------------------------------